Darsh-A/Onlyfans18-/IDC/IDC101/UNIX Operating System.md

 This command is used in the form `chmod abc` where;
 - 'a' has to be substituted for the numeric value of permissions to be assinged for 'users'
-- 'b' has to be substituted
+- 'b' has to be substituted for the numeric value of the permission